slonopotamus/WindowsDualsenseUnreal/README.md

 * 🔫 **Arena Shooter**: An example using the Arena Shooter template that implements adaptive triggers for automatic/semi-automatic weapons and haptic feedback for player damage.
     ➡️ **[[Read the Arena Shooter Tutorial]](https://github.com/rafaelvaloto/WindowsDualsenseUnreal/wiki/Example-Project:-Arena-Shooter-Tutorial)**

-### 💡 Implementation Note

-To create a clean and scalable system, all core DualSense features are centralized in the **`BPS_ShooterGameInstance`** Blueprint.

-This `GameInstance` acts as a central command hub for all controller effects.
-The **`BP_ShooterCharacter`** is then used to capture player actions (like swapping weapons or taking damage) and calls the corresponding events in the `GameInstance` to trigger the effects.
-This approach keeps the code organized and easy to expand.

 ## 🎮 Example Project: Parrot Game Sample

 To demonstrate the practical use of the **Windows Dualsense Unreal Plugin**, a sample project has been developed using the [*Parrot Game Sample*](https://dev.epicgames.com/documentation/en-us/unreal-engine/parrot-game-sample-for-unreal-engine) from Epic Games.
 This project integrates key features of the DualSense controller to enhance the player's experience.